Three Key Rules for Building Your Brand by Writing

 This leads to the Void Effect: you spend hours on a detailed piece only to hear complete silence.
 When your hard work gets no response, it causes a mental block that makes your skills feel ignored.
 This isn't just annoying; it wastes your most precious resource—your time.

 To get ahead, you need to switch from a long, slow race to a Quick Proof of Work.
 Stop writing for everyone and start writing for one specific person.
 Your blog should be a fast, high-impact business card, not a dusty library.
-By publishing one clear, evidence-based analysis that solves a specific problem for one important person, you prove your worth before you even apply for a job.
+Publishing one clear, evidence-based analysis that solves a specific problem for one important person proves your worth before you even apply for a job.
 You aren't just saying you can do the work—you are showing the results.

 Framework for Choosing Your Content Place